Exclusive production of pions and the pion distribution amplitude: Hard exclusive two photon production of a pion pair

 The helicity amplitudes for a pion pair production in exclusive two photon collisions at high energies and large center of mass scattering angles $\theta_{cm}$ is given by \be {\cal{M}}^{\lambda \lambda^\prime}=\int_0^1 dx \int_0^1 dy \varphi^*(x,\tilde{Q}_x)\varphi^*(y,\tilde{Q}_y)T^{\lambda \lambda^\prime}_H (x,y,Q^2), \ee where ${\tilde{Q}}_x = \textnormal{Min}(x,1-x)\sqrt{s}|\sin{\theta_{cm}}|$, similarly for ${\tilde{Q}}_y$, and $s=W^{2}_{\gamma\gamma}$ is the square of the cm energy of the two-photon system. $ T^{\lambda \lambda^\prime}_H (x,y,Q^2)$ is the helicity dependent perturbative hard scattering amplitude for two pion production.
 The spin-averaged cross section for producing the pion pair is \be \frac{d\sigma}{dz}= \frac{1}{32 \pi s} \langle |\mathcal{M}|^{2} \rangle, \ee with \be \langle |\mathcal{M}|^{2} \rangle = \frac{1}{4}{\sum_{\lambda \lambda^\prime}} \left| {\cal{M}}^{\lambda \lambda^\prime}\right|^2. \ee and $z=\cos \theta_{cm}$.
 The hard scattering amplitudes (in leading order) for the different helicity structures are given by \cite{brodsky} \br \left. \ba{c} { T^{(0)}_H (++) }\\ { T^{(0)}_H (--)} \ea \right\} &=& \frac{16\pi \alpha_s}{3s} \frac{32\pi \alpha}{x(1-x)y(1-y)} \nonumber \\ &\times & \left[ \frac{(e_1-e_2)^2a}{1-z^2}\right] , \er \br \left. \ba{c} { T^{(0)}_H (+-)} \\ { T^{(0)}_H (-+)} \ea \right\} &=& \frac{16\pi \alpha_s}{3s} \nonumber \\ &\times &\frac{32\pi \alpha}{x(1-x)y(1-y)}\left[ \frac{(e_1-e_2)^2a}{1-z^2} \right. \nonumber \\ &+& \frac{e_1e_2[x(1-x)+y(1-y)]}{a^2-b^2z^2} \nonumber \\ &+& \left. \frac{(e_1^2-e^2_2)(x-y)}{2}\right] , \er where $e_i$ are the quark charges (meaning that the pions have charges $\pm(e_{1}-e_{2})$) and \be \left. \ba{c} {a}\\ {b} \ea \right\} =(1-x)(1-y)\pm xy . \ee

-In order to restrain the calculation at the perturbative QCD level we can multiply the right side of Eq.(\ref{e21}) by the following form factor, which smoothly switches off the pQCD contribution at low energies \cite{gs} \be F^{pQCD}(s)= 1-exp \left(\frac{-(s-4m_\pi^2)^4}{\Lambda^8_{pQCD}}\right) \ee
+In order to restrain the calculation at the perturbative QCD level we can multiply the right side of Eq.(\ref{e21}) by the following form factor, which smoothly switches off the pQCD contribution at low energies \cite{gs} \be F^{pQCD}(s)= 1-exp \left(\frac{-(s-4m_\pi^2)^4}{\Lambda^8_{pQCD}}\right) . \ee

 In Fig.(\ref{fig3}) we plot the total cross section for hard exclusive two photon production of a charged pion pair.
 Again our results seem to be in agreement with the existent data when calculated with the same parameters used in the previous sections.
+Our results are compatible with the ones presented by Ni\v{z}i\'c \cite{nizic001}.

 Within the same approach we can compute the differential cross section for exclusive pion pair production.
 The existent models, the BL one and the one of Ref.\cite{hb}, are not fully in agreement with the experimental data.
 This cross section is plotted in Fig.(\ref{fig4}) and we verify that at least for large photon pair energy, where we do expect that perturbative QCD can describe the experimental data, our calculation is consistent with the known experimental results.
 Unfortunately it is still a challenge the full explanation of the experimental data within perturbative QCD, i.e. if we have already arrived at the high energy frontier in this particular case.